 On November 1, 2002, Tempur-Pedic International and certain of its stockholders, including the TA Associates Funds and the Friedman Fleischer & Lowe Funds, entered into a registration rights agreement.
-Under this agreement, holders of 10% of Tempur-Pedic International's registrable securities, as defined in the registration rights agreement, and certain stockholders who hold notes with an aggregate unpaid principal balance of \$15.0 million have the right, subject to certain conditions, to require Tempur-Pedic International to register any or all of their shares under the Securities Act at Tempur-Pedic International's expense.
+Under this agreement, holders of 10% of Tempur-Pedic International's registrable securities, as defined in the registration rights agreement, and certain stockholders who held notes with an aggregate unpaid principal balance of \$15.0 million have the right, subject to certain conditions, to require Tempur-Pedic International to register any or all of their shares under the Securities Act at Tempur-Pedic International's expense.
 In addition, all holders of registrable securities are entitled to request the inclusion of any of their shares in any registration statement at Tempur-Pedic International's expense whenever we propose to register any of Tempur-Pedic International's securities under the Securities Act.
 In connection with all such registrations, Tempur-Pedic International has agreed to indemnify all holders of registrable securities against certain liabilities, including liabilities under the Securities Act.
 All holders requesting or joining in a registration have agreed to indemnify Tempur-Pedic International against certain liabilities.
-All of the shares being sold in this offering by selling shareholders are held by parties to the registration rights agreement.
+As of November 15, 2003, parties to the registration rights agreement held 86,558,215 shares of our common stock and warrants to purchase 4,458,305 shares of our common stock.
+Options to purchase 6,533,720 shares of our common stock were outstanding at this time, which when exercised, will cause the holders thereof to become parties to the registration rights agreement.
+All of the 12,500,000 shares of common stock being sold in this offering by selling stockholders are held by parties to the registration rights agreement.
+Although we have no current plans to file another registration statement to register these shares, certain of these holders have demand registration rights under the registration rights agreement as described above.